 Alexandrite is a relatively newly discovered gemstone.
 Most gemstones date back thousands of years, but this particular gemstone only dates back to the 1830s.
 It was first discovered in the Ural Mountains of Russia.
 Today, however, it is also found in Brazil, East Africa and Sri Lanka.

-Finally, the Moonstone, another gemstone that has made the list of June birthstones.
+Finally, the Moonstone, another gemstone that has made the list of birthstone for June.
 These stones have been named due to the fact that they are thought to resemble the visual appearance of the moon.
 These white spots turn into silver parts when light is directed at the stones – similar to how the moon reflects silver parts when the sun’s light is directed at it.

 Similar to many other gemstones, the Moonstone dates back to ancient times, with some mentions that these gemstones were used in jewelry in the year 100AD amongst Romans.
 There are also mentions of the moonstone amongst Greek history.